-Coming in 2020, with expected preview play in late 2019, is the much anticipated Tiger Woods design, Payne’s Valley, which honors the late Payne Stewart, an Ozarks native.
+Recently opened is the stunning Tiger Woods design, Payne’s Valley, which honors the late Payne Stewart, an Ozarks native.

 Other Top of the Rock (Big Cedar) courses include the Jack Nicklaus designed Par-3 course; Buffalo Ridge, an 18-hole re-design by Tom Fazio and Johnny Morris; and Mountain Top, an innovative 13-hole short course designed by Gary Player.

 Enhancing Top of the Rock and Branson’s image as a golf destination is its annual PGA TOUR Champions Legends 0f Golf at Big Cedar Lodge staged every April.
 For the pro-am, the tournament attracts golf-loving celebrities like Justin Timberlake, Mark Wahlberg and Kid Rock who sing the praises of all the golf offerings in the area.